hyphacoop/handbook/guides.md

 ## Expense Reimbursement

 Employees should submit eligible expenses in the same quarter they are incurred.
-The Finance WG reviews submitted expenses before each pay period, and pays out reimbursement amounts on the next pay day.
+The Finance WG reviews submitted expenses before the end of the quarter, and pays out reimbursement amounts on the last pay day for that quarter.

 ### Submitting an expense